dmltdev/dmltdev/README.md

 Hello!
-I'm Dmytro, a full-stack web developer with a fondness for bringing to life secure, performant, beautiful, and user-centered web applications as carefully as a blacksmith forges a fine sword.
+I'm Dmytro, a full-stack web developer with a fondness for bringing to life secure, performant, beautiful, and user-centered web applications.

 I work with a variety of programming languages (Javascript, PHP, Python, Golang), but TypeScript is where I feel confident.
 On the frontend, I primarily use React and Nextjs for my projects.
 I also have some essential experience building sites with jQuery and HTMX.